LaunchCodeEducation/cheatsheets/git-basics/README.md

 4. Commit changes: `$ git commit -m "Added feature X"`
 5. (If working with a remote repository) Push changes: `$ git push origin master`

-The details of these commands, along with the basics of how to get repositories up and running, are detailed below.
+The details of these commands, along with the basics of how to get repositories set up, are detailed below.

+This sheet does not cover intermediate topics like branching, fetching, and merging.

 ## Creating a Repository

-How you create your repository depends on whether or not you're starting with an new, empty project or with a pre-existing project.
+How you create your repository depends on whether or not you're starting with an new, empty project or with a pre-existing project from a remote location like GitHub.

 ### Creating a Local Repository: `git init`

-To create a local repository for a new project, run the following command from the project directory:
+To create an empty local repository for a new project, run the following command from the project directory:
 ```nohighlight
 $ git init
 Initialized empty Git repository in /Users/adalovelace/lc101/new-project/.git/